loeeeee/wiki-search/.clinerules/development_rules.md

 Always exam the existing code logic first with a global view of the code, and state how the implementation would change the code logic.

+When optimizing CPU utilization, always use concurrent.futures instead of multiprocessing, unless the user explicit agree the usage of multiprocessing.

 ## Documentation

 Always document concise implementation details and basic usage in docs-vibe/ with a sequential file name.